ahlstromcj/seq66/README.md

         *   Added a loop-count for live playback of a pattern.
 0 means normal infinite looping; 1 means "one-shot"; and higher numbers will work.
             Stored with the pattern in the MIDI file.
+        *   Added a keyboard-layout option to the 'ctrl' file to disable auto-shift for some keyboards.
+Added an "AZERTY" 'ctrl' file to the installation.
+Improved group-learn key control.
         *   Fixed a bug in drawing notes as a new one is recorded; needed to "verify-and-link".
     *   Version 0.93.0: